-Boardercross (also called snowboard cross, snowboardercross, SBX, boarder x or BX) is a type of snowboarding competition.
+Boardercross (also called snowboard cross, snowboardercross, SBX, boarder x or BX) is a type of snowboarding competition where competitors race side-by-side on a specially designed course.
 The term boardercross comes from Motocross; the course is similar to motocross courses.
-Boardercross involves a group of four or six snowboarders, who will simultaneously start atop a winding and inclined course, and they race to reach the finish line.
+Boardercross involves a group of four or six snowboarders, who will simultaneously start atop a winding and inclined course, racing to reach the finish line.

 Competitions are conducted in multiple rounds, a time-trial round, followed by a direct racing round.
 In the time-trial round, each boarder rides downhill against the clock, and 32 of the fastest boarders are selected for the next round.
 The direct-racing round is conducted in a heats format, in which, four to six boarders compete in each race.
 Two boarders move to the next round until last four or six remain for the final race to determine the medal winners.